mtrutledge/generator-dnn/CONTRIBUTING.md

 ## Project organization

 * Branch `master` is always stable and release-ready.
+* Branch `development` contains the next versions features and bugs merged from pull requests.
-* Feature branches should be created for adding new features.
+* Feature branches should be created for adding new features and branched off of `development`.
-* Bug fix branches should be created for fixing bugs.
+* Bug fix branches should be created for fixing bugs and branched off of `development`.

 ## Opening a new issue